Reasi district

-The main languages spoken in Reasi are Dogri, Gojri, Kashmiri, Pahari, Hindi and Punjabi.

 History

 Bhimgarh Fort

-A historical fort named Bhimgarh Fort, but generally also known as ‘Reasi Fort’ is located in the town of Reasi on a hillock approximately 150 meters high.
+Bhimgarh Fort also known as ‘Reasi Fort’ is a historical fort located in the town of Reasi on a hillock approximately 150 meters high.
 As per local lore initially, the fort was made of clay which later on was reconstructed with stone masonry and was generally used by the royal family for taking shelter during emergencies.
 Presently the fort is in the charge of the Department of Archaeology, J&K Government since 1989.
 Today the fort stands out as one of the important landmarks in the town.
 During that time this was damaged several times due to its age and natural violence.
-Over time the government understanding the importance of this fort has tried its best to reconstruct it.
-It's due to this fact that this fort is still standing in Reasi and it adds shine to the Reasi city.
+Over time, the government has undertaken reconstruction efforts to preserve the fort as a historical landmark in the city.

 Inside India

 After the accession of the princely state of Jammu and Kashmir to India in 1947, the Rajouri and Reasi tehsils of the former "Reasi district" were separated.
 Rajouri was merged with the Indian-administered Poonch district, India and Reasi was merged with the Udhampur district.

 The people of this hilly area have long agitated for restoring the district status for Reasi.
 The Wazir Commission report, among other recommendations, proposed that it be upgraded to a district.
 Rishi Kumar Koushal, a prominent leader of the erstwhile Jan Sangh, now Bharatiya Janata Party, led the agitation to restore the district status in the late nineties.

-Reasi was upgraded to district level in the year 2007 due to the constant efforts made by the people.
+Reasi was upgraded to district level in 2007.